Potsdam in One Day

 At the end of the Brandenburger Straße you will see the gate Brandenburger Tor.
 No, you are not in Berlin.
 But yes, it has the same name.
 Actually the gate Brandenburger Tor in Potsdam was built 20 years before its famous brother in Berlin.

-Crossing the square Luisenplatz you will get to the main entrance of Sanssouci Park.
+Crossing the square Luisenplatz you can continue to the main entrance of Sanssouci Park.
 300 hectares of garden art await you with more than 11 palaces and historic buildings such as the Orangery Palace and the Chinese House.
-Entering the Park you will firstly walk towards Sanssouci Palace sitting enthroned of its famous vineyard terraces.
-Looking west you will definitely be surprised by a windmill.
+Entering the Park, you will firstly walk towards Sanssouci Palace sitting enthroned on its famous vineyard terraces.
+Looking west you are bound to be surprised by a windmill.
 The Historic Windmill is a perfect lookout to get an overview over this huge park area.
-With some windy help it’s creaking wings are still processing grain.
-You can get bread baked with Sanssouci flour in the museum shop right across.
+Its creaking wings still turn to prcess grain, today.
+You can buy bread baked with Sanssouci flour in the museum shop right across it.

 Highlight of the western part of Sanssouci Park is the colossal New Palace.
-It’s by far the biggest palace in Potsdam and in strong contrast to the intimate and rather modest Sanssouci Palace.
-Take your time to wander around this green oasis and let your thoughts drift.
+It is by far the biggest palace in Potsdam and bears a strong contrast to the intimate and rather modest Sanssouci Palace.
+Take your time to wander around this green oasis and let your thoughts wander.

-After hours of strolling along baroque facades, pompous palaces and romantic gardens there is no doubt that you need to take it slow in the evening hours.
-Therefore we suggest you to get on board of one of the excursion boats.
-Enjoy some refreshing German food and let your feet rest.
-Carried over the waves of the idyllic river Havel the sunset will immerse Babelsberg Palace in blood orange light just before you will pass through the Glienicke Bridge that not even 30 years ago separated West Berlin from Potsdam in East Germany.
+After hours of strolling along baroque facades, pompous palaces and romantic gardens, there is no doubt that you need to take it slow in the evening hours.
+Therefore, we suggest to get on board of one of the excursion boats.
+Enjoy some replenishing German food and let your feet rest.
+Carried across the waves of the idyllic river Havel, the sunset will immerse Babelsberg Palace in blood orange light just before you pass below the Glienicke Bridge, which, not even 30 years ago, separated West Berlin from Potsdam in East Germany.
 The film "Bridge of Spies" with Tom Hanks tells the story of the first agent exchange that took place here during the Cold War between the Soviet Union and the USA in 1962.
-Last but not least Cecilienhof Place might make you curious what stories about the Potsdam Conference after World War II you will get to know.
-And with this in mind you are starting to plan your next 24 hours in Potsdam right away.
+Last, but not least, Cecilienhof Country House might make you curious about stories of the Potsdam Conference after World War II you will get to know.
+And with this in mind, you may start to plan your next 24 hours in Potsdam right away.
 There is a lot more to explore.